Instagram art star Helen Downie creates fantastical narratives.

 Much of my work has an undercurrent of transience; it’s how I feel, I’m very aware of the moments passing by and the finality of life.
 I paint in the way I see people; often sad and often disconnected.
 Hidden family dynamics interest me; the way in which we can be surrounded by people yet feel very alone.
-I like to look at old family photographs and I study expressions.
+I like to look at old family photographs and study expressions.
 I learn a lot from the way that people position their hands; there’s usually tension there.
 I’m sure how people see my work is different from person to person; it depends on their reference set.
 I think most people see past the bright colours and pick up on the underlying darkness.

 Q: You said in an interview that you were expelled at age 15 from a convent school for wearing bright pink moccasins and a pink cardigan.
 Were you always interested in fashion?
 How do you relate to the people in your paintings and drawings?

-Whether we are interested in fashion or not; we all have to get dressed in the morning and the decisions we make have a powerful impact on our day and the way that people react to us.
-So many secrets are given away in those choices; little codes to be read.
-Some of my earliest memories are about clothes, my own and other people’s, it’s always been fascinating to me.
+Whether we are interested in fashion or not, we all have to get dressed in the morning and the decisions we make have a powerful impact on our day and the way that people react to us.
+So many secrets are given away in those choices, little codes to be read.
+Some of my earliest memories are about clothes, my own and other people’s, they’ve always been fascinating to me.
 Now though I don’t have to make so many decisions anymore; I wear paint splattered clothes most days and I feel very comfortable, probably the most comfortable I’ve ever felt, painting has been a way for me to forget myself and I like that.

 Q: Would you say you still identify with your moniker, Unskilled Worker?